naninovel/docs/docs/en/guide/special-effects.md

 @bokeh dist:10 power:0.95 time:3
 ```

-## Blur
+---
+<h3>✨ Blur</h3>

 Applies a blur filter to a supported actor: backgrounds and characters of sprite, layered, diced, Live2D, Spine, video and scene implementations.
-By default (when first parameter is not specified), the effect is applied to `MainBackground` actor.
+By default (when the first parameter is not specified), the effect is applied to the `MainBackground` actor.
 Dedicated command: [@blur]

 ![](https://i.gyazo.com/067614d77783683e74ca79652099b58d.mp4)